chtoucas/Narvalo.NET/docs/developer.md

 ### Version updates

-Let's see if things work with NuGet:
+If two projects use a shared version `DefaultVersion.props`, we need to be very careful.
+Let's see how things work with NuGet when Narvalo.YYY depends on Narvalo.XXX:
 - Patch upgrade: `X.Y.0.0` -> `X.Y.1.0`
-  * If we publish Narvalo.Core but not Narvalo.Common, binding redirect works for Narvalo.Core and Narvalo.Common can reference the newly published assembly.
+  * If we publish Narvalo.XXX but not Narvalo.YYY, binding redirect works.
-  * If we publish Narvalo.Common but not Narvalo.Core, even if Narvalo.Common
+  * If we publish Narvalo.YYY but not Narvalo.XXX, even if Narvalo.YYY
-    references Narvalo.Core `X.Y.1.0`, obviously unknown outside, it doesn't matter for the CLR: the assembly version _did not actually change_, it's still `X.Y.0.0`.
+    references Narvalo.XXX `X.Y.1.0`, obviously unknown outside, it doesn't matter for the CLR: the assembly version _did not actually change_, it's still `X.Y.0.0`.
 - Major or Minor upgrade: `1.1.0.0` -> `1.2.0.0` (or `1.1.0.0` -> `2.1.0.0`)
-  * If we publish Narvalo.Core but not Narvalo.Common, binding redirect works.
+  * If we publish Narvalo.XXX but not Narvalo.YYY, binding redirect works.
-    Let's cross fingers that we did not make a mistake by not releasing Narvalo.Common too.
+  * If we publish Narvalo.YYY but not Narvalo.XXX, we get a **runtime error** since Narvalo.YYY references an assembly version unknown outside.
-  * If we publish Narvalo.Common but not Narvalo.Core, we get a runtime error since Narvalo.Common references an assembly version unknown outside my development environment.
-The solution is obvious.
-Narvalo.Core has not changed so Narvalo.Common should replace the direct reference and use the NuGet package for Narvalo.Core.
-If necessary we can roll back at any time and next time we must publish both packages.
+    The solution is obvious: do not change the shared version and configure Narvalo.YYY to use a custom version.

 --------------------------------------------------------------------------------